chenq9901-logic/chenq9901-logic.github.io/Teaching/README.md

 {:.related-posts.faded}

-* [Degrees of Kripke Incompleteness (2024)]{:.heading.flip-title} --- An individual Project on modal logic at ILLC (jointly with Rodrigo N. Almeida and Nick Bezhanishvili).
+* [Degrees of Kripke Incompleteness (2024)]{:.heading.flip-title} --- An individual project on modal logic at ILLC (jointly with Rodrigo N. Almeida and Nick Bezhanishvili).
 {:.related-posts.faded}

 ## Teaching Assistant